 Taking heroin regularly can lead to physical dependence.
 This means that the person needs to consume heroin regularly to prevent withdrawal symptoms.
-The severity of these symptoms can vary depending on the dosage, regularity, and the timeframe (when they last took heroin).
+The severity of these symptoms can vary depending on the dosage, regularity, and the time frame (when they last took heroin).
 Heroin withdrawal symptoms will usually occur 6-24 hours after the last dose of heroin was administered.

 Heroin withdrawal can take between 3-7 days of physical withdrawal.
 However, complete psychological recovery can take several months.
 For a detailed description of the phases of heroin withdrawal, consult our heroin withdrawal timeline.

 While withdrawal can be extremely unpleasant, heroin withdrawal is rarely fatal.
-However, people underoing withdrawal will often consume large amounts of alcohol or other narcotics to lessen their symptoms.
+However, people undergoing withdrawal will often consume large amounts of alcohol or other narcotics to lessen their symptoms.
 This can be extremely dangerous and can result in death.